VaultaFoundation/docs/native/60_advanced-topics/30_staking/index.md

     <title>Staking</title>
 </head>

-Learn about how EOS Staking works on EOS on a technical level.
+Learn about how Vaulta Staking works on a technical level.

 - [Overview](./01_overview.md)
 - [Contracts](./10_contracts.md)